Just a Little Snip? 10 Things You Probably Didn’t Know About Circumcision

 The World Health Organization (WHO) has linked circumcision to slightly lower rates of HIV transmission and lower incidences of genital herpes, penile cancer and cervical cancer in sexual partners.
 Despite that, the American Academy of Pediatrics says the medical benefits of circumcision are insufficient to recommend it for all male infants.

-A 1999 literature review of 100 medical articles connecting circumcision to STIs found that studies linking circumcision and STIs didn’t factor in the number of each participant’s sexual partners or other factors like race, age, socio-economic status, level of education, frequency of sexual contact or previous STIs.
+A 1999 literature review of 100 medical articles connecting circumcision to STIs found that studies linking the two didn’t factor into the equation the number of sexual partners or other factors like race, age, socio-economic status, level of education, frequency of sexual contact or previous STIs.
 That is, foreskin is a poor indicator of one’s likelihood to contract or transmit an STI.

 5. A Painful Rite of Passage

-Ethnographic studies show that many pre-colonial African warrior tribes circumcised adolescent boys as a rite of passage from childhood to adulthood.
-The public rituals asked the young men to honor their families and male elders by displaying courage and not reacting to the pain.
-Afterwards, the men bathed in the cool river to help stop the pain, but no other anesthetics were involved.
+Ethnographic studies show that many pre-colonial African warrior tribes circumcised their adolescent boys as a rite of passage into adulthood.
+The public rituals asked the young men to honor their families and male elders by not reacting to the pain.
+Afterwards, the men bathed in rivers to help stop the pain, but no anesthetics were involved.

-6. Why It’s Less Common in the U.K.
+6. Why Circumcision Is Less Common in the United Kingdom

 Circumcision became less popular in the U.K. after World War II because the National Health Service refused to pay for circumcisions, calling it an unnecessary procedure.
 However, Chapin says, the procedure remains popular in America’s privatized healthcare system because it allows doctors to bill for an additional surgery.